felixwittwer/casio_abi_math_2025/README.md

 In rare cases there are also Versions with year . main version. subversion DEV These are temporary development versions that are not quite ready for release

+### 2025.1.0
+- allow area of triangle to be calculaed with two vectors (fix issue #45)
+- Redundancy of point to point to line conversion (fix issue #44)
+- Redundancy of triangle menu (fix issue #43)
+- increase number of digits in point to point result (fix issue #42)
+- add Panic Button (fix issue #41)
+- Normalverteilungsmenu is missing cls commands (fix issue #40)

 ### 2024.1.5
 - replace SolvN with Solve when possible (fix issue #39)